Banner

 Quake

-Download my Ritual Application – Salv.bsp and Timebomb.bsp for Quake 1: Scourge of Armagon.
+Download Ritual Application: Salv and Timebomb for Quake 1: Scourge of Armagon.
 You don’t need Scourge to play them, but a few items are missing if you don’t.

 My very first attempt to get into the industry was applying to 3D Realms in one of their contests for a position on Prey in early 1997.
 At the time I was accomplished with the build engine but had never used the Quake engine.
 I learned it and built a map in about a week (skipping many classes as a result).
 Naturally this map wasn’t very good, but I felt confident I could do it so I tried again later and was one of the 3 finalists for a spot at 3D Realms on Prey.
-During this time I was working on the add-ons and Sunstorm Interactive and very active in the mod community.
-I’m providing these maps for download purely for historical reasons, but do not wish them to be representations of work I’m proud of and wish to represent me.
+During this time I was working on the add-ons for Sunstorm Interactive and still very active in the mod community.
+I’m providing these maps for download purely for historical reasons, though they weren’t very good even at that time.
 One map, the one that got me into the final 3, is lost to the hard drive sands unfortunately.
 This is disappointing to me as I still remember it fondly.

 One of my friends sent my second 3DR map to Ritual without me knowing… and they wound up contacting me asking to see more.
 They wanted something that showed a “functional place with a story” so I started hard on a new map that became Timebomb.bsp.
 There was enough in the map that they were willing to bring me on site for an interview, but in the mean time they wanted me to create another map that showed scripting and puzzles/traps.
 This became salv.bsp and is one of my favorite maps I’ve built.